Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Coupled Mode Processes

-Consequently, Theorem \ref{thasymptP21}, Theorem \ref{thasymptP12}, and Theorem \ref{thasympP2} describe the asymptotic behavior, as $\e\to 0$ first and then $\xi \to 0$, of the statistical properties of the forward mode amplitudes $\widehat{a}^{\e,\xi}(\omega, \cdot)$, in terms of a diffusion process with infinitesimal generator \eqref{geneapprox2} and starting from \eqref{sourcexi}.
+Consequently, Theorem \ref{thasymptP21}, Theorem \ref{thasymptP12}, and Theorem \ref{thasympP2} describe the asymptotic behavior, as $\e\to 0$ first and then $\xi \to 0$, of the statistical properties of the forward mode amplitudes $\widehat{a}^{\e,\xi}(\omega, \cdot)$ in terms of a diffusion process with infinitesimal generator \eqref{geneapprox2} and starting from \eqref{sourcexi}.
 The infinitesimal generator $\mathcal{L}^\omega$ is composed of three parts which represent different behaviors on the diffusion process.
 However, we can remark that this infinitesimal generator depends only on the $\N{}$-discrete coordinates, so that the radiating part of the forward mode amplitudes remains constant.
-This result has already been obtain in \cite{gomez2,gomez3} in a different setup.
+This result has already been obtained in \cite{gomez2,gomez3} in a different setup.
 The first operator $\mathcal{L}^\omega_1$ describes the mode coupling between the $\N{}$-propagating modes.
 This part is of the form of the infinitesimal generator obtained in \cite{book,papa}, and for which the total energy is conserved.
 The second operator $\mathcal{L}^\omega_2$ describes the coupling between the propagating modes with the radiating modes.
-This part implies a mode-dependent and frequency-dependent attenuation on the $\N{}$-propagating modes that we study in Section \ref{sect5P2}, and a mode-dependent and frequency-dependent phase modulation.
+This part implies a mode-dependent and frequency-dependent attenuation on the $\N{}$-propagating modes, and a mode-dependent and frequency-dependent phase modulation.
 The third operator $\mathcal{L}^\omega_3$ describes the coupling between the propagating and the evanescent modes, and implies a mode-dependent and frequency-dependent phase modulation.
 The purely imaginary part of the operator $\mathcal{L}^\omega$ does not remove energy from the propagating modes but gives an effective dispersion.
+Finally, let us remark that their is no $\Gamma^{1,s}$ term for the surface fluctuations.
+The reason is that $I_s(0)=0$ for \eqref{formuleI} (Pierson-Neuman and Pierson-Moscovitz spectra), that is a mode cannot be coupled with himself.